rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 ## Reset

-Calling reset sets the user’s visitorId to null.
-Null is Adobe’s default visitorId value until you explicitly set it (by calling identify).
+Calling reset sets the user’s Adobe visitorId to `null`.
+Default value of Adobe's visitorId is null until you explicitly set it (by calling identify).

 A sample `reset` calls looks like the following: